A Brief History

 In 1963, sanity prevailed for a change, and the US, UK and USSR agreed to a Limited Nuclear Test Ban Treaty that ended the explosion of nuclear weapons in the atmosphere, meaning above ground on the Earth and also in space.
 In 1967, the US, UK, and USSR came up with another treaty concerning space and nuclear weapons, formally known as the “Treaty on Principles Governing the Activities of States in the Exploration and Use of Outer Space, including the Moon and Other Celestial Bodies” but better known as “The Outer Space Treaty.”
 While this treaty does not prohibit using space as a location for military satellites, bases, and weapons, it does preclude the use of space as a location to position nuclear weapons and “weapons of mass destruction” ready for launching at the Earth.
 So far, 132 countries have signed on to the treaty, 23 of which have not finalized ratification.

 The motto of NASA, the National Aeronautics and Space Administration of the United States, is the peaceful sounding, “For the benefit of all.”
 In spite of this olive branch offering phrase, we know better!
 Space has always been viewed by the military and power brokers as a means to expand or consolidate military and political power and probably will always be seen just that way by the people in charge.
 The US, Russia, and China, as well as wannabe space powers all want to gain every advantage possible from space technology.
 Where will this effort lead?
 We do not know, do you?

-Questions for Students (and others): Should the US be investing effort in developing a “Space Force” as proposed by President Trump?
+Question for students (and subscribers): Should the US be investing effort in developing a “Space Force” as proposed by President Trump?
 Would the establishment of a US Space Force prompt an arms race in space?
 Please let us know in the comments section below this article.